-I was surprised to hear the bad news because MMM has consistently been writing about how he’s been living a great life full of intention and purpose.
-If you’re living a great life, one would think you would also be happy with your family situation, the most important element.
+I was surprised to hear about the MMM divorce because MMM has consistently been writing about how he’s been living a great life full of intention and purpose.
+Many think that if you’re living a great life, you would also be happy with your family situation, the most important element.

-With tremendous income from his site over the past few years, his business savviness of preaching basic frugality that turned him into a mutlimillionaire, plus thousands of cult followers as he lovingly refers to his readers, it is sad that he got a divorce while still raising a child.
+With tremendous income from his site over the past few years, his business savviness of preaching basic frugality that turned him into a multi-millionaire, plus thousands of cult followers as he refers to his readers, it is sad that MMM got a divorce while still raising a child.

 A divorce is hard on a child.
 According to endless research, after a divorce, kids are likely to experience distress, anger, anxiety, and disbelief.
 Here are some of the emotional impacts a divorce may have on a child:

 - Young children often struggle to understand why they must go between two homes.
 They may worry that if their parents can stop loving one another that someday, their parents may stop loving them.

 - Grade school children may worry that the divorce is their fault.
 They may fear they misbehaved or they may assume they did something wrong.

 - Teenagers may become quite angry about a divorce and the changes it creates.
 They may blame one parent for the dissolution of the marriage or they may resent one or both parents for the upheaval in the family.

 As a relatively new father and a husband, I want to reflect on the MMM divorce situation because I pray that my wife and I stay together for as long as we shall live.
 I think all married couples do.

 I’m scared of getting a divorce because my relationship with my wife is the most precious thing.
 Money, fame, prestige, and accolades mean jack sh*t in comparison.
 I fear these things may have a way of negatively affecting our loved ones.
 I’m also fearful that not being on the same page, financially speaking, could lead us to separate.